3v4Si0N/HTTP-revshell/README.md

 # Powershell HTTP/S Reverse Shell

 ## Description
 HTTP-revshell is a tool focused on redteam exercises and pentesters.
 This tool provides a reverse connection through the http/s protocol.
-HTTP-revshell makes use of a covert channel to gain control over the victim machine through web requests and thus evade solutions such as IDS, IPS and AV.
+It use a covert channel to gain control over the victim machine through web requests and thus evade solutions such as IDS, IPS and AV.

 <p align="center"><img width=400 alt="HTTP-revshell" src="https://raw.githubusercontent.com/3v4Si0N/HTTP-revshell/master/images/logo.png"></p>